Silk Road Tour in Central Asia

 Somoni golden statue in Dushanbe

-After breakfast, check out from the hotel.
-We will first visit the newly built independence monument.
-From the top we can enjoy a nice last view of Dushanbe, before taking the flight to Almaty, Kazakhstan.
+After breakfast, check out of the hotel.
+We will first visit the newly built Independence Monument.
+From the top, we can enjoy a nice last view of Dushanbe, before taking the flight to Almaty, Kazakhstan.
 The Air Astana flight is scheduled to depart at 1:30 pm and will arrive in Almaty at 3:15 pm.
 We will meet our Kazakh local guide and driver and transfer to the city center.
-Check-in at the hotel and Kazakh welcome dinner in a nice local restaurant.
+Check in at the hotel and have a Kazakh welcome dinner in a nice local restaurant.

 Almaty is the largest city in Central Asia’s richest country, Kazakhstan.
 Until 1997, it was the capital, and it remains the country’s business and educational center.
-Roads here are wide and tree-lined, and there are good views of the Zailisky Ala-Too Mountains which form the backdrop to the city.
-The name Almaty means “the place with apples” and it is believed that this is where apples originated from.
+Roads here are wide and tree-lined, and there are good views of the Zailisky Ala-Too Mountains, which form the backdrop to the city.
+The name Almaty means “the place with apples,” and it is believed that this is where apples originated.

-After lunch, transfer to the airport to catch Air Astana flight to Bishkek (4:35 pm – 6:25 pm).
-The duration of the flight is less than an hour, but because Kyrgyzstan is one hour ahead of the other Central Asian countries, you are scheduled to arrive only at 6:25 pm.
+We start the city tour at the Central Square, and then head to Panfilov Park to see the most famous sight of Almaty, Zenkov Cathedral.
+In the same Park is the impressive Soviet Glory Memorial, a tribute to 28 men who, as the narrative goes, repulsed 50 German tanks from the outskirts of Moscow during World War Two.
+We will also visit Green Bazaar, the city’s bustling central market.
+In the afternoon, transfer to the airport to catch the Air Astana flight to Bishkek (5:15 pm – 7:05 pm).
+The duration of the flight is less than an hour, but because Kyrgyzstan is one hour ahead of the other Central Asian countries, you are scheduled to arrive only at 7:05 pm.
 Kyrgyz welcome dinner on the way to your hotel.

 Hotel Orion 5* or similar.